IndrajeetPatil/statsExpressions/README.md

 The functions are:

 -   pipe-friendly
--   provide a consistent syntax to work with tidy data
+-   provide a consistent syntax to do statistical analysis with tidy data
--   provide expressions with statistical details for graphing packages
+-   provide expressions with statistical details for plotting functions

 This package forms the statistical processing backend for [`ggstatsplot`](https://indrajeetpatil.github.io/ggstatsplot/) package.